-Patients who were part of Ashwagandha group showed reduction in symptoms of chronic stress.
-Reduction in the severity stress score was 44%, physical symptoms score was 76.1%, anxiety and insomnia score was 69.7%, social dysfunction score 68.1% and severe depressive symptoms score 79.3%.
+Those who were part of the Ashwagandha group showed a reduction in symptoms of chronic stress by 44%.
+Physical symptoms score was reduced by 76.1%.
+Anxiety and insomnia score was reduced by 69.7%.
+Social dysfunction score was reduced by 68.1%.
+Severe depressive symptoms score was reduced by 79.3%.

-People who took Ashwagandha had fewer physical symptoms of anxiety and depression, felt calmer and slept better.
+People who took Ashwagandha had fewer physical symptoms of anxiety and depression.
+They felt calmer and slept better.
 Their productivity also increased.

 2. It’s an effective remedy for insomnia caused by stress, anxiety and depression.